muhammad-ahmad66/Workout-Tracker-App/readme.md

 - **Reset Functionality:** Provides a method to reset the stored workouts.

-_This is a JavaScript workout tracking application with a focus on map integration, user interactivity, and data persistence._
+_This code showcases a strong emphasis on JavaScript objects and classes, making it a robust foundation for a workout tracking application with advanced object-oriented programming principles._

 <a href="https://javascirpt-wroktraking-project.surge.sh/" target="_blank">Live Preview</a>